-^{97.} See id. § 2(b) ("Appointee' shall include every full-time, non-career Presidential or Vice-Presidential appointee, non-career appointee in the Senior Executive Service (or other SES-type system), and appointee to a position that has been excepted from the competitive service by reason of being of a confidential or policymaking character (Schedule C and other positions excepted under comparable criteria) in an executive agency.
-It does not include any person appointed as a member of the Senior Foreign Service or solely as a uniformed service commissioned officer.").

-are registered lobbyists are bound by stricter rules.99 A close reading of the order, however, reveals that for the most part it only applies to a narrow range of matters-once again, particular party matters-and that most sources of structural bias remain untouched.
+- 94. Id. § 2635.502. - 95.
+See id. § 2635.502(a) (covering "a particular matter involving specific parties"). - 96.
+Exec.
+Order No. 13,490, 74 Fed.
+Reg.
+4673 (Jan.
+21, 2009). - 97.
+See id. § 2(b) ("Appointee' shall include every full-time, non-career Presidential or Vice-Presidential appointee, non-career appointee in the Senior Executive Service (or other SES-type system), and appointee to a position that has been excepted from the competitive service by reason of being of a confidential or policymaking character (Schedule C and other positions excepted under comparable criteria) in an executive agency.
+It does not include any person appointed as a member of the Senior Foreign Service or solely as a uniformed service commissioned officer."). - 98.
+See id. § 1 ("2.
+Revolving Door Ban-All Appointees Entering Government.
+I will not for a period of 2 years from the date of my appointment are registered lobbyists are bound by stricter rules.99 A close reading of the order, however, reveals that for the most part it only applies to a narrow range of matters-once again, particular party matters-and that most sources of structural bias remain untouched.

 The revolving door out of government is more strictly regulated than the revolving door into government, but here also the regulation is narrow in scope.
-After leaving government, an official is subject to one or more bans on "representing back" to the government.100 Former government employees at all levels are prohibited from representing back to the government on behalf of another person with respect to the same particular matters involving specific parties that they participated in personally and substantially while in government service.101 This rule would cover, for example, an investigation of a particular company or a particular government contract.
-This ban does not apply to the majority of government business such as policymaking or regulation of particular industries.102 "Senior employees"103 in the executive branch are subject to a one-year
+After leaving government, an official is subject to one or more bans on "representing back" to the government.
+One Former government employees at all levels are prohibited from representing back to the government on behalf of another person with respect to the same particular matters involving specific parties that they participated in personally and substantially while in government service.
+One This rule would cover, for example, an investigation of a particular company or a particular government contract.
+This ban does not apply to the majority of government business such as policymaking or regulation of particular industries.
+Senior employees to a one-year participate in any particular matter involving specific parties that is directly and substantially related to my former employer or former clients, including regulations and contracts.").